symphorien/spectral-noise-analysis-usenix-artifact/README.md

 If you do not use the Nix package manager, the official NixOS VirtualBox VM Image available for download [here](https://releases.nixos.org/nixos/19.09/nixos-19.09.2008.ea553d8c67c/nixos-19.09.2008.ea553d8c67c-x86_64-linux.ova) has been tested with these instructions.
 You need only start the VM and download this Git repository.

+Example walkthrough to reproduce results for the pattern `NN`:
 At the root of  the repository:

 ```